QuokkaStake/cosmos-node-exporter/README.md

 All metrics are prefixed with `cosmos_node_exporter_`, to get the list of all metrics, try something like `curl localhost:9500/metrics` on a fullnode the binary is running at and look at the results.

-## How does it work?

-It fetches some data from the local node by querying Tendermint RPC (listening on port 26657 by default), Cosmovisor binary, gRPC and GitHub/Gitopia.

 ## How can I configure it?